-Background to brief
+Background to research brief

-Market research objectives
+Market research objectives and needs

 Research method, scope of work, sample and guidelines

-- So what are any dos, don’ts or priorities?
+- So what are any ‘must-dos’, ‘nice-to-dos’, ‘don’ts’ and priorities?

 - Also describe any stimuli or inputs.
 Stimuli is useful to probe and develop ideas.

-- Lastly mention any other decision-making criteria?
+- Lastly mention any other decision-making criteria.

-Finally, define what should the project deliver, and if possible what success will feel like?
+Finally, define what should the project deliver, and if possible, what will success feel like?

 Do you prefer a particular reporting format (e.g. face-to-face debrief, report, short film, infographic)?